MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/cordova.md

    AppCenter (~> 1.12.0)
 ```

-You should run `pod repo update` to update the spec repo, and try adding the plugin again.
-For more information on CocoaPods commands, please see the [CocoaPods command line reference](https://guides.cocoapods.org/terminal/commands.html#pod_repo_update).
+Run `pod repo update` to update the spec repo, and try adding the plugin again.
+For more information on CocoaPods commands, see the [CocoaPods command line reference](https://guides.cocoapods.org/terminal/commands.html#pod_repo_update).

 ## Module 'AppCenter' not found iOS build error